terraform-aws-modules/terraform-aws-lambda/modules/alias/README.md

 ### Lambda Alias (using existing alias)

-This is useful when extra configuration on existing Lambda alias is required.
+This is useful when extra configuration on the existing Lambda alias is required.

 ```hcl
 module "alias_refresh" {